CtrlC-Root/mdcs-old/pkg/node-console/README.md

 # node-console

-A console client for interacting with control system nodes.
+A console client for interacting with node and bridge components.

 ## Documentation